Life Insurance For Retirement Guide

 Flexible payments

-Good insurers will allow variations in premiums just as long as a minimum monthly payment is maintained.
-It is a helpful feature for anyone who encounters financial difficulty in maintaining a full monthly premium payment.
+Good insurers will allow premium variations as long as a minimum monthly payment is maintained.
+This feature is helpful for anyone who encounters financial difficulty maintaining a full monthly premium payment.

 Full insurance cover after one year

-Reputable insurance providers will payout after the first year, should you die, whatever the cause.
-Any insurer that inserts a two-year caveat or more should be avoided.
+Reputable insurance providers will pay out after the first year, should you die, whatever the cause.
+Any insurer that inserts a two-year or longer caveat should be avoided.

 Cease of premium limit

-Good insurers will allow guaranteed acceptance policyholders to cease making payments after reaching a certain age yet remain covered.
-The age varies between 85 and 90 years of age, depending on the insurer.
+Good insurers will allow guaranteed acceptance policyholders to stop making payments after reaching a certain age and remain covered.
+The age range varies between 85 and 90, depending on the insurer.

 Payout guarantee

-Reputable insurance providers offer a pay-out guarantee meaning that a cash sum is guaranteed as long as you have paid a minimum of half the policy payments.
+Reputable insurance providers offer a pay-out guarantee, which guarantees a cash sum as long as you have paid a minimum of half the policy payments.

 Different Types of Life Insurance Coverage

-There are different premium cover options for both guaranteed acceptance and plans that require medical screening.
+There are different premium cover options for both guaranteed acceptance and medical screening plans.

 Increasing Cover

-Increasing cover ties with the UK annual inflation rate as measured by the government benchmark consumer price index (CPI).
+Increasing cover ties to the UK annual inflation rate, as measured by the government’s benchmark consumer price index (CPI).

-It means that the premiums will rise in line with inflation, meaning that any financial pay out will have the same relative value as when a policyholder took out their life insurance for a retired person policy.
+It means that premiums will rise in line with inflation, so any financial payout will retain its relative value to when a policyholder took out their life insurance policy.

 Decreasing Cover

-Decreasing insurance coverage means that premium levels and the subsequent size of financial protection fall throughout an insurance for retired person policy.
+Decreasing insurance coverage means that premium levels and the resulting level of financial protection decline over a policy for a retired person.

 Often, a decreasing coverage option is taken out if the plan is used to protect against a reducing liability, such as a mortgage that pays off over time.